A complete platform for Multisite streaming.

 Step #1: Video Capture & Encode

-Three models are available: the Single-Channel PRISM Encoder which can capture and stream a single UHD-4K video feed, the Dual-Channel PRISM Encoder which supports encoding two HD video feeds each at full 1080p60, and the Dual-Channel PRISM +, which includes increased rendering power for enhanced performance and highest quality.
+Three models are available: the Single-Channel Encoder which can capture and stream a single UHD-4K video feed, the Dual-Channel Encoder which supports encoding two HD video feeds each at full 1080p60, and the Dual-Channel +, which includes increased rendering power for enhanced performance and highest quality.

 Single or dual-channel delivery.